mad134/parkes-user-guide/README.md

 # parkes-user-guide

-Users guide and documentation for scientists using the Australia Telescope Parkes Observatory.
+This is the Users guide and documentation for scientists using the Australia Telescope Parkes Observatory.